akashpatel2699/IT490-Project/README.md

 ```bash
 docker-compose -d up
 ```
+8. To check the running application, enter `http://localhost:3000` in your web browser
-8. To stop the serivces or containers, type `docker-compose stop` and this will stop services started by the *docker-compose* command
+9. To stop the serivces or containers, type `docker-compose stop` and this will stop services started by the *docker-compose* command

 ---